• Goldhub

 Central bank demand eases in August

 *Data to 27 September 2024 where available.
-Note: chart includes only purchases/sales of 0.5t or more.
+Chart includes only purchases/sales of 0.5t or more as reported directly by central banks or via the IMF.

 Source: IMF IFS, respective central banks, World Gold Council